Skip to main content

 True leadership, however, cannot be hidden.
 Just today, I received heartwarming news that a lady whom Dr Wan Azizah helped a couple of years ago was spontaneously sent aid by "Kak Wan" once again.
 This impromptu act proves she still genuinely remembers her constituents during their difficult times.

-Kak Wan’s special officer visiting one of the constituents in Bandar Tun Razak
+Kak Wan’s special officer Kuek Zhe Han visiting one of the constituents in Bandar Tun Razak

-Recently, after I write about how Dr Fook took the extra mile to contact his successor from another party to help a case they I told him about, I received some feedback telling me that if Dr Fong and Dr Wan Azizah can do all these things, then I should just go to them.
+Recently, after I wrote about how Dr Fong took the extra mile to contact his successor from another party to help a case that I told him about, I received some feedback telling me that if Dr Fong and Dr Wan Azizah can do all these things, then I should just go to them.

 Politicians are rarely known for their humanity unless they need your vote, but Dr Fong and Dr Wan Azizah break that cynical mold.
 If today’s leaders want to win back public trust, they must stop looking at politics as a game of thrones and start emulating these two exemplary figures.